 Relinquish: Associate gives up private interest that is creating the conflict.
 An example would be giving up a second job.

-Resign: Is the most extreme solution to a serious conflict.
+Resign: Asking for a resignation is the most extreme solution to a serious conflict.
 It will only be considered if the conflict of interest cannot be resolved in any other way.

 THE5 RS

 RECORD

 RESTRICT

 REMOVE

 RELINQUISH

 RESIGN